BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/07-Utils/04-module_scheduler.md

 # Module scheduler

 The module scheduling code allows researchers to specify a set of activities as a "module" which can then be used to easily schedule sets of activities for participants.

-The functions in this file can be used either individually to create your own module scheduling system or to automatically schedule via participant attachments.
+## Module specification

-First, the researcher must specify what activities consitutes an activity.
+First, the researcher must specify what activities consitutes a module and how they should be arranged in time.
 Modules should be specified in a json file.
-Each module must include the name (which should be the key in the dictionary) and will have a dictionary containing:
+Each module must include the name of the module (which should be the key in the dictionary) and a dictionary containing:
-- "activities": the list of names of activities for the module
+- "activities": the list of names of activities for the module which should already exist in the participants
 - "daily": the list of either "none" or "daily" for if the activity should repeat daily or only occur once
 - "times": the start times of each activity (relative to the start of the module, see example below)
 - "message": a message to send to the participant (optional, put "" for no message)

-For example, here is a sample specification:
+Here is a sample specification:
 ```
 {
     "trial_period": {